rinigupta11/Generative_AI_For_Illustrations/README.md

 # Generative AI For Illustrations
 ## Abstract:

 This project is aimed at generating illustrations using text from novels.
 The main questions I will answer involve what sorts of NlP techniques are most useful at extracting information from a large amount of text that would be useful for creating a text prompt to feed into a downstream generative AI model.
 Deciding the chunking of the text was an initial challenge as datasets usually include page and chapter delineations.
 In order to accomplish the NLP portion of this task, I summarized the appropriate chunking of text using BERT and then combined those results with named-entity recognition, specifically sPaCy's implementation, to get the entities out of the distilled text relevant for illustration.
 The entities I focused on were location, person, and organization.
 Using this methodology allowed me to have full sentences to feed into the Stable Diffusion API.
 I was able to generate reasonable illustrations, but limitations of the generative AI models made the results worse in some situations, particularly for drawing faces.
-Furthermore, more fine tuning could definitely be incorporated in future work to improve these illustrations. .
+Furthermore, more fine tuning in terms of adding more NLP steps like incorporating dependency parsing and creating a character dictionary should definitely be incorporated in future work to improve these illustrations. .

 ## Introduction: